-On one side the NA has a long history in offering high-quality activities (strength).
-On the other side a new international network of organisations working with fewer-opportunity young people has expressed interest in the NA's activities (opportunity)...
-The NA should invest in this new partnership.
+On one side your organisation has a long history in offering high-quality activities (strength).
+On the other side a new international network of organisations working with fewer-opportunity young people has expressed interest in your organisation's activities (opportunity)...
+Your organisation should invest in this new partnership.